dalesgit/logseq-sd/pages/SD-training-Feb 20.md

 		- with God but also with the true self
 		- James Finley (CAC) Thomas Merton ... suffer from "depth perception deficit"
 		- what is the least resistance to the true self.
+		- reacquaint them with the touchstone that puts them in touch with the true self
 - Notes
 - ![Presence Magazine IFS.pdf](../assets/Presence_Magazine_IFS_1740052798214_0.pdf)
 	- [[hls__Presence_Magazine_IFS_1740052798214_0]]